Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 -	[ASP.NET 5 and Microsoft Web Developer Tools](https://docs.asp.net/en/latest/getting-started/installing-on-windows.html#install-asp-net-with-visual-studio)
 -	[Microsoft Azure](https://azure.microsoft.com) account

+## Set up your Azure AD tenant

-## Create a new Azure AD tenant
+### Create a new Azure AD tenant or use an existing one.

 This tenant will represent the SaaS provider.
+To create a new tenant:

 1. Sign into the [Azure management portal](https://manage.windowsazure.com).
 2. Click **New** > **App Services** > **Active Directory** > **Directory** > **Custom Create**.